keshavvishwkarma/KVRootBaseSideMenu-Swift/README.md

-# KVRootBaseUniversalSideMenu
+# KVRootBaseSideMenu-Swift

 License
 -----

-KVRootBaseUniversalSideMenu is released under the MIT license.
+KVRootBaseSideMenu-Swift is released under the MIT license.